sdiehl/wiwinwlh/tutorial.md

 tuple3 = (10, 20 ,30)
 ```

-For two tuples there are two functions `fst` and `snd` which extract the left
+For two-tuples there are two functions `fst` and `snd` which extract the left
 and right values respectively.

 ```haskell